 However, these two methods differ in process and various other factors.

-Flexo typically utilizes a polymer or elastomer image carrier such as sleeves, cylinders, and plates.
+Flexo typically uses a polymer or elastomer image carrier such as sleeves, cylinders, and plates.
 The image carrier is engraved to create the raised design of the final desired print.
 Ink is then transferred from the inkwell via an anilox roller onto the image carrier, where it is then printed onto the substrate.

 Flexo printing is more commonly associated with uses in flexible plastics and other non-porous materials such as film, labels, foil, and other packaging.